LemonAid Fund

 Here is his story in his own words: "When I went to Sierra Leone in 2007, I visited an orphanage and noticed the children finding pleasure and comfort in such small things as singing, dancing, and soccer with an old flip-flop.
 Support from a few incredible people who provided some basic needs such as two meals a day and water and shelter made it possible.
 I realized putting smiles on so many faces is not so hard and can make the world a better place, 1,000 kids at a time.
 I am privileged and humbled to be working with people like Pastor Peter Kainwo, Mrs. Francess Browne and Dr. Nancy Peddle, bringing joy to so many people.
 It's an incredibly rewarding and satisfying to see and experience.
 I am committed to raising the funds for Mission4Salone's annual psychosocial children's camp."

-Luc raises over $3000 through LemonAid Fund yearly to support Mission4Salone's psychosocial camp for over 1,000 children.
+Luc helps to raise over $3000 through LemonAid Fund yearly to support Mission4Salone's psychosocial camp for over 1,000 children.